ionicmobile/hulk_smash/README.md

 # Hulk

-Hulk is designed to provide automated scalability testing over http or https.
-The desire is to have Jenkins run a job that runs load and scalability tests, using siege, on a specific server and to assert those results, using Rspec.
+Hulk is a ruby library that provides scalability and load testing, through [siege](http://www.joedog.org/siege-home/).

 # How to use